Psychology in Oregon: Learn About Becoming a Psychologist in Oregon

 Psychologist Licensing in Oregon

 Psychologist licensing in Oregon is regulated by the Oregon Board of Psychology.
-Obtaining a psychologist license in Oregon requires the completion of 1,500 postdoctoral supervisory hours and passing one national exam and one state Jurisprudence exam.
+Obtaining a psychologist license in Oregon requires earning a doctorate in psychology and completing a year-long residency, which must include at least 1,500 hours of psychological services under a licensed psychologist's supervision.

-Psychologists who have been licensed for more than 15 years must submit an Endorsement Reference and a License Verification Request.
-Psychologists who have been licensed for less than 15 years must submit these forms, plus a Supervisor Reference.
+Psychologists who have been licensed for more than 15 years must submit an endorsement reference and a license verification request.
+Those licensed for less than 15 years must submit these forms, plus a supervisor reference.

 License Requirements